spicecrm/spicecrm/README.md

 ## Copyright

-SpiceCRM and the SpiceCRM Logo are registered trademarks of aac services k.s.
+SpiceCRM and the SpiceCRM Logo are registered trademarks of SpiceCRM FlexCo.